 Which homes suit rooftop terraces?

 Most houses can accommodate rooftop terraces.
-To be sure that you can build one, consult a designer.
+To be sure that you can build one, consult a building designer.
 Book an on-site design consultation and have a meaty conversation with your designer.

 If your home has a high parapet (e.g. mid-period Victorian terrace houses or Art Deco-era homes), you might be able to build a rooftop terrace.
 High, ornate parapets and ridge lines will hide the area from the street view, so there’s minimal impact on the exterior design of the house.

 Expert tip: There are a lot of homes like this in Victoria, in established suburbs near Melbourne.
-Our Melbourne-based designers can help you renovate them.
+Our Melbourne-based building designers can help you renovate them.
 We have experts in renovating under heritage overlays.

 If your home has a high-gable roof like the homes built during the Edwardian era, it would also be perfect for a rooftop terrace.